topimiettinen/ld-so-daemon/README.md

   of the client (mostly done, TBD for relocating heap, stack etc.)

 Future features should include:
+- make GOT and PLT read-only for the client when possible
 - extremely fine grained seccomp filters which check also the instruction pointer, so the check only applies to one ELF library: for example, only allow certain system calls from a single library or don't allow a certain library to perform a set of system calls but others are not affected
 - possibly an extension where data from client (for example argv[0]) can be allowed to select a profile for non-systemd scenarios